alex-gutev/live_cells/docs-src/docs/basics/async-cells.md

 });
 ```

-Or awaited at once using the following:
+or awaited at once with the following:

 ```dart
 final arg1 = MutableCell(Future.value(0));